ryanchants/engineering-management/README.md

   - Lean into silence
   - Picture yourself as being happy and excited to tell this story
 - [Death by PowerPoint: the slide that killed seven people](https://mcdreeamiemusings.com/blog/2019/4/13/gsux1h6bnt8lqjd7w2t2mtvfg81uhx) (see [Edward Tufte's article on this topic](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001yB))
+  - See also Edward Tufte's [The Cognitive Style of PowerPoint](https://www.inf.ed.ac.uk/teaching/courses/pi/2016_2017/phil/tufte-powerpoint.pdf), which includes an incredible analysis of this slide.
 - [How to present to executives](https://lethain.com/present-to-executives/), Irrational Exuberance
   - Never fight feedback
   - Don’t evade responsibility or problems